How to Buy Bonds: A Guide for Beginners

 The Takeaway

-Whether purchased individually or accessed through mutual funds and ETFs, bonds provide a way for investors to diversify their portfolios.
-They can also typically help investors develop a reliable stream of income, which can become increasingly important as they move toward retirement.
+Whether purchased individually or accessed through mutual funds or ETFs, bonds provide a way for investors to diversify their portfolios.
+They may also be able to help investors develop a stream of income, which can become increasingly important as they move toward retirement.

-Before buying a bond, you should research issuers and credit ratings to be sure you aren’t taking on undue risk.
-And above all, you should be sure that whatever you buy fits into your long-term investment plan.
+Before buying a bond, it’s important to research issuers and credit ratings to be sure you aren’t taking on undue risk.
+In addition, investors will want to make sure that whatever they buy fits into their long-term investment plan.

 Photo credit: iStock/ILIA KALINKIN